brunopagno/vehicle-project/readme.md

 **test**: Define tests for the application.

-### A better explanation of the frontend
+### A better explanation of technology choices

 Considering the application consists of displaying vehicles and their routes the most obvious form of visualizing it is a map.
 Leafletjs is an open source lib for interactive maps which happens to have a friendly api and a few nice plugins to accelerate development.

 I believe there's no need for a frontend framework in this situation as most of the work is on leaflet's map.
-A frontend framework seems like overkill (and a bit of overhead) for an application like this.
+A frontend framework would feel like overkill (and a bit of overhead) for an application like this.
+Still it would be an interesting addition depending on how this project got expanded.

+For the backend the choice of nodejs was simply because it offers less development overhead than other technologies I was used to.
+Also nodejs has a huge community, a large amount of plugins and good documentation.

 ### Testing with 1000 vehicles